 Any truth in the rumour that it’s all a “big fake”?

 I honestly don’t believe all this crap about the Pyongyang Metro being fake.
-People in North Korea are undoubtedly under the impression that their regime is the best in the world and that the US and the West could invade any time.
+People in North Korea are undoubtedly under the impression that their regime is the best in the world and that the USA could invade any time.
 So they are a proud and together nation.
 Everyday normal local people use the Pyongyang Metro.
 It’s a hell of a trick if it’s fake – it’s been going for years!!

 You can stop and chat to the people all you want.
 If you speak Korean then you’ll even be able to have a decent conversation with them.